tom-doerr/dspy_reasoning/README.md

 ## What it does

-- Generates simple math problems
-- Attempts to solve them through iterative reasoning
+- Implements iterative reasoning processes
-- Checks for basic logical errors
+- Analyzes reasoning patterns and logical validity
-- Tracks some basic metrics
+- Tracks reasoning performance metrics
+- Provides detailed reasoning analysis

 ## Current Limitations

 This is an experimental project with several known limitations:

-- Only handles basic math problems
 - Reasoning quality depends heavily on the underlying model
-- Error checking is simplistic
+- Analysis capabilities are still basic
-- Performance metrics are basic
+- Performance metrics are simple
+- Needs more diverse test cases

 ## System Components